Richter & Mercalli Scale Reference

 Tips and notes

-• Intensity depends on local geology: soft soil amplifies shaking, so two towns at the same distance can report very different MMI values.
+• Intensity depends heavily on local geology: soft sediment and reclaimed land amplify shaking relative to bedrock, so two towns equidistant from an epicentre can report very different MMI values.

 • “Great” quakes (Mw 8.0 and above) happen about once a year worldwide; Mw 9.0+ events occur only every one to several decades.

-• The energy figure is an order-of-magnitude guide, not a precise yield.
+• The energy figure produced by this tool is an order-of-magnitude guide, not a precise seismological yield calculation.